fenago/apache-cassandra/lab_1.md

 Dynamo.
 The elegance of its architecture inherits from the DNA of these two parents.

-In the next chapter, we will look at the flexible data model supported by Cassandra.
+In the next lab, we will look at the flexible data model supported by Cassandra.